aristanetworks/terraform-provider-cloudvision/Readme.md

 - Move Arista EOS devices to their proper containers.
 - Attach additional configlets to each device.

+The provider itself can be found on the official Terraform registery as [cloudvision](https://registry.terraform.io/providers/aristanetworks/cloudvision/latest)

 The provider uses [go-cvprac](https://github.com/aristanetworks/go-cvprac) which provides connectivy to either the Cloudvision on prem or Cloudvision as a service([cvaas](https://www.arista.com/en/cg-cv/cv-cloudvision-as-a-service))

 ## Creating a token for Cloud vision.